Twenty-five øre (Danish coin): Bronze coin

 The last twenty-five øre coin was first struck in 1990.
 Its composition changed from cupro-nickel to an alloy of copper, zinc and tin.
 No portrait or monogram featured, only the crown of Christian V of Denmark on the obverse.
 Due to the decreasing value of the coin, it was abolished as a legal tender as of 1 October 2008.
 Its exchange for circulating coins was removed on 1 October 2011.
 Despite the changes in alloy and design of twenty-five øre coins from 1874 to 2009, all were full legal tender until the demonetisation of the currency, although the bullion value of the silver coins would far exceed their face value.

 Design

 The crown was placed in the centre of the obverse of the coin.
 The sovereign's crown is the most important Royal and State symbol and represented national sovereignty.
-Since 1671 the crown of Christian V, which is kept at Rosenborg Castle, has been the Royal Danish crown.
+Since 1671 the crown of Christian V of Denmark, which is kept at Rosenborg Castle, has been the Royal Danish crown.
 The year of minting is seen at the top of the coin.
 On the reverse of the coin the figure "25" is placed in the centre.
 Above, the heart of the Royal Mint is embossed.
 The use of the heart is a century-old tradition, originally indicating the mint master, later the place of minting.
 Today, the mint mark serves no practical purpose since Danish coins are minted in only one place.